(A) This rule contains definitions generally used in determining eligibility for medical assistance.

-(67) "Refugee" means a person who flees his or her country due to persecution or a well-founded fear of persecution because of race, religion, nationality, political opinion, or membership in a social group and is admitted to the United States under Section 207 of the Immigration and Nationality Act (INA), 8 U.S.C.
-1157 (as in effect October 1, 2016).
+(76) "Refugee" means a person who flees his or her country due to persecution or a well-founded fear of persecution because of race, religion, nationality, political opinion, or membership in a social group and is admitted to the United States under Section 207 of the Immigration and Nationality Act (INA), 8 U.S.C.
+1157 (as in effect October 1, 2022).

-(a) The individual;
+(a) The individual; and

-(b) The individual's spouse, including a community spouse;
+(b) The individual's spouse, including a community spouse; and

 (c) The individual's parent, legal custodian, legal guardian, or caretaker relative; and

 (80) "Residence" means the place the individual considers his or her established or principal home and to which, if absent, he or she intends to return.